HelloRicky123/Siamese-RPN/README.md

 python version == 3.6.5

-pytorch version == 0.4.0
+pytorch version == 1.0.0

-Without using imagenet pretrain or youtube-bb dataset, this code can get 0.545 auc on OTB50, and 0.2 EAO on VOT2015.
+Without using imagenet pretrain or youtube-bb dataset, this code can get 0.545 auc on OTB50, and 0.22 EAO on VOT2015.
 The paper's model can get 0.33 EAO on VOT2017 without these.

 We are still trying to reimplement the results in paper.

 If you found any bug or have any suggestion about this code, hope you can tell us.

 My email address is zhangruiqi429@gmail.com.

+## Existing bugs

+There are still some bugs in this code getting 0.54 AUC on OTB50, but changing these bugs doesn't get improvement by now.

+1，Trained with cv2.BGR2RGB,test without it.

+2，Only load former 3 layers and didn't freeze the BN layers' parameters.

+3，Use warm epochs to avoid grad explosion, can use grad clip instead.

 ## Reference